Info-lite/infolite/contents/office2019/excel/01/index_en.md

 The precedence of the operations is essentially the same as usual; however, the parentheses () can also be used.
 Additionally, many other operations with functions are possible.

-{% appendix_en ../../appendix/enzanshi.html "Supplementary Information on Operators (Japanese)" %}
+{% appendix_en ../../appendix/enzanshi_en.html "Supplementary Information on Operators" %}

 ### Automatic repetitive calculations with auto-fill